 Come to Besançon

-A TGV (high-speed train) leaves Roissy-Charles-de-Gaulle Airport every night at 7:58 PM and reaches Gare de Besançon-Viotte (train station) at 10:55 PM, after a change at Gare de Besançon Franche-Comté TGV.
-From the Airport, you can also:
+From Paris - Roissy-Charles-de-Gaulle airport: a TGV (high-speed train) leaves Roissy-Charles-de-Gaulle airport every night at 7:58 PM and reaches Gare de Besançon-Viotte (train station) at 10:55 PM, after a change at Gare de Besançon Franche-Comté TGV.
+From the airport, you can also:

 - take the RER Line B (commuter train), get off at “Châtelet – Les Halles” station, and then change to RER Line A, up to the Gare de Lyon

-From the Lyon-Saint-Exupéry Airport, take the Rhône Express (shuttle tram) up to the Gare de Lyon-Part-Dieu.
+From Lyon - Saint-Exupéry airport, take the Rhône Express (shuttle tram) up to the Gare de Lyon-Part-Dieu.
 There, take a train to Besançon.

 Besançon has 2 train stations: Besançon-Viotte and Besançon Franche-Comté TGV (about 7 miles away from the city centre) – both are connected by shuttle trains.
 The most convenient option for you is to take a direct train (from anywhere you are in France) to Besançon Viotte.
 Visit the SNCF website for more information.